Friday, September 26, 2025

 The following are a few examples of the layers of understanding.

-Our Father would not reveal to us what we are not capable of understanding, so we must be capable of understanding what He has revealed.
+Our Father would not reveal to us what we are not capable of understanding, so we must become capable of understanding what He has revealed.
 And understanding what He has revealed leads to understanding what He is yet to reveal.

 "For if ye understand these things ye have not taught them...Ye have not applied your hearts to understanding; therefore, ye have not been wise.
 Therefore, what teach ye this people"(Mosiah 12:26-27 emphasis added)?